osmozz2017/SMART/SSD/Lenovo/README.md

-GLOWAY Solid State Drives
+Lenovo Solid State Drives
 =========================

-This is a list of all tested GLOWAY solid state drive models and their ratings.
+This is a list of all tested Lenovo solid state drive models and their ratings.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 SSD by Model